rbisdorff/Digraph3/docSphinx/tutorial.rst

 Big Data performance tableaux .............................

-In order to efficiently typing the C variables, the :py:mod:`cRandPerfTabs` module provides the usual random performance tableau models, but, with **integer** action keys, **float** performance evaluations, **integer** criteria weights and **float** discrimination thresholds.
-In order to limit as much as possible memory occupation of class instances, all the usual comments are dropped from the description of the decision actions.
+In order to efficiently type the C variables, the :py:mod:`cRandPerfTabs` module provides the usual random performance tableau models, but, with **integer** action keys, **float** performance evaluations, **integer** criteria weights and **float** discrimination thresholds.
+And, to limit as much as possible memory occupation of class instances, all the usual verbose comments are dropped from the description of the *actions* and *criteria* dictionaries.

   >>> from cRandPerfTabs import *
   >>> t = cRandomPerformanceTableau(numberOfActions=4,numberOfCriteria=2)